pradeepreddy19/TetrisAndNLP/README.md

 We first implemented the approach where we only consider the current piece.
 We applied 5 evaluation functions and we were able to generate a non-zero score upto 10.
 We then added the next piece also into the equation.
 We did this by first rotating and flipping the current piece, generating all possible boards by moving each of those variations to left or right and then taking each of these boards and combining it with variations of the next piece.
 This resulted in a branching factor of 120.

-Unfortunately, the scores only went as high as 18.
+Unfortunately, the scores only went as high as 37. (could go higher upon more runs)

 ![](https://github.iu.edu/cs-b551-fa2021/jzayatz-prokkam-harmohan-a2/blob/master/highscore37.jpeg)